Superalgos/Superalgos/docs/pages/suite/suite-trade-live-with-an-open-source-strategy.md

 ## Following Live Trading on the Charts

 To follow the live trading sessions on the charts, please refer to the [Live trading history layer](Live-Trading-History-Layer) page of this User Manual.
-We encourage you to keep learning about the platform so that you may get the most out of it.
+We encourage you to keep learning about the system so that you may get the most out of it.